jeff4/bionotes.github.io/ochem.md

 * 9/07: Prepped Stigmasterol for 9/08 IG post
 * 9/08: Posted Stigmasterol on IG and prepped Cholesterol, Estradiol (E2), and Testostorone for next few days.
 * 9/09: Posted Cholesterol on IG.
 Completed Wade Chapter 4
+* 9/10: Posted estradiol and testosterone on IG.
+Started Chap 5 Stereochemistry